vre2h/oganisyan.com/content/blog/top-apps-for-concentration/index.md

 I have dedicated an independent chapter for the "Notifications" to make clear its importance.

 From my point of view, the role of notifications is underestimated.
 They are unnoticeable but very dangerous so I recommend to start following them and you'll understand how often they are distracting from important tasks.
-My advice is turning them of (in case of messengers, mute almost all chats).
+My advice is turning them off (in case of messengers, mute almost all chats).

 🚫 If you have a fear of missing out, I'd recommend to create routine tasks to check notifications every couple of hours in a bunch.
 You'll be notified about everything without moving attention to the phone every time some shitty advertisers consider you as their target.